“Of all sad words of tongue or pen, the saddest are these, ‘It might have been.;” John Greenleaf Whittier

 If I hadn’t been teaching, I could have met more men.
 At the very least I should have been hanging out in bars or somewhere instead of being at home grading papers or attending my kid’s athletic events so I could have met a man and remarried well.
 I should have done whatever was necessary to find a mate.
 Then at least I would have had a second income coming in.
 Maybe then I could have enough money to travel, be entertained, and gain respect.

 If I had the right attitude about money, not only would I have earned a bundle but I would have held on to it and spent it on the things I wanted.
 I wouldn’t be giving it to charities or helping someone get something they need.
 I would have all of my bills paid but never worried about someone else’s bills.
 My kids would have everything they want, but other people’s kids could go without.
-If their parents didn’t have the gumption to earn money or game here escaping a country at war, that wouldn’t be my problem.
+If their parents didn’t have the gumption to earn money or came here with nothing as they escaped a country at war, that wouldn’t be my problem.

 After looking at our leaders and the people who are idolized and emulated in our society, I know that lying, cheating, and stealing are just no big deal.
 Say something often enough and people will believe it.
 It doesn’t matter how outrageous the lie.
 All you have to do is start everything you say with “Believe me…” and people will!
 Pay your employees so little that they are getting food from the local food pantry.
 That’s okay.
 Your bonus will be bigger!
 Get caught cheating or stealing, you might get a slap on the wrist but what difference does that make if you make lots of money, gain prestige, and keep on going?
 So many business leaders are held up as examples of how to be a success, but when you read about their practices and their character, they are walking a very fine line between legal and illegal.
 Very often they are on the wrong side of that line, but it’s okay as long as you don’t get caught.
 If you get caught, be sure you have someone to blame or declare that you have some drug or mental illness problem.
 Get a little treatment and keep on going.
 Following all of those Golden Rule and Pollyanna old ways will just get you laughed at and keep you from really being someone.